dharmeshkakadia/hive-faq/README.md

   * VertexLevelCriticalPathAnalyzer: Find critical path at vertex level in a DAG

 ### How do I kill an application?
+From the command line:

 ``yarn application -kill <application_id>``

+From the Yarn UI:

+Go to Ambari --> Yarn UI --> click on application that you want to kill --> Click on "kill application" towards top left.

 This will kill any query that is being run as part of the Tez session also.